Ultimate magazine theme for WordPress.

 The Social Security connection

 By keeping total lifetime benefits relatively constant for different claiming ages, the Social Security formula is structured to eliminate any financial advantage from claiming early.
-On the same subject : Do you have to take distributions from an inherited Roth IRA?.
+Read also : Protect Your Retirement Accounts From the Tax Man.
 Those who start collecting benefits at an earlier age receive lower monthly and annual payments because they will receive benefits over a longer period than those who start at the normal retirement age—67 years for most workers today7—or later.
 These reductions are adjusted using actuarial life expectancy tables to account for average lifespans, and they are permanent.

 Table 1